pr-olga/assignment-backend-horizn/README.md

 1. Please do not spend that much time!
 We do not expect a production ready app, but we would appreciate if you will list some features in case it would be your main project and you would have a plenty of time.
 2. You can use any **PHP/JS** framework and/or library.
-2. You can deliver (i) frontend or (ii) do it as a console application or (iii) just program the basic logic and add some comments to it.
+3. You can deliver (i) frontend or (ii) do it as a console application or (iii) just program the basic logic and add some comments to it.
 All of these would be equally perfect!
-3. Tests are important, please write them if you have extra time (if not just add a short comment).
+4. Tests are important, please write them if you have extra time (if not just add a short comment).

 ## Your project
 1. Please provide the link to GitHub/GitLab/BitBucket repo.
 2. Please add the DB dump file to the same repo.

-We wish you good luck and hope that you will have a bit fun! ;-)
+We wish you good luck :rocket: and hope that you will have a bit of fun! :sunglasses: